httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 {{RFC4648}}.

 The domain-value is a subdomain as defined by {{RFC1034}}, Section 3.5, and as enhanced by {{RFC1123}}, Section 2.1.
-The domain-value MUST be a string of
+Thus, domain-value is a string of
 {{USASCII}} characters, such as one obtained by applying the "ToASCII" operation defined in {{Section 4 of RFC3490}}.